ZosoV/mobia-project/deployment/README.md

 There are two deepstream applications in this project.

-1. The first application [deepstream-main](./deepstream-main/) is the main deployments
+1. The first application [deepstream-main](./deepstream-main/) is the main deployment
 2. The second application [deepstream-video2data](./deepstream-video2data/) is an util application to extract frames from videos, where there are correct detections.